RetroGamer74/RetroPack/README.md

 There will be 2 flavors of RetroPack and several options depending of what you want and the size of your microSD card.

+For booting the final SD, copy the payload.bin existing in the HOS_DATA partition and copy it into your PC, and use TegraRCMGUI.
+Remember!!
+Do not remove the payload.bin from the SD.
+For people using Dongle, just boot with your dongle referencing the payload.bin existing in the root of the SD.

 ## Flavour Red ( RetroPack Red )

 RetroPack Red is ready to use with EmuMMC and Android.
 Partition for EmuMMC is already reserved to be installed.